 One of the first tasks in making compost is to set up some type of compost bin.
-There are many kinds of bins.
-Some types have cylinders that you can spin around so that you do not have to turn the contents with a pitchfork.
+There are many kinds of bins available, some have cylinders that you can spin around so that you do not have to turn the contents with a pitchfork.
 Another advantage of this so-called "tumbler" style is that it is cleaner, which is an important consideration for those worried about keeping rats out of their compost bins.

 A compost bin really does not have to be fancy to be effective.
 It is, after all, simply a container.
 The purpose of this container is mainly to make it easier for you to keep the composting materials nestled together and to keep excessive rain off them.